jamesmehorter/device-theme-switcher/readme.md

 #### Are WordPress child themes supported?
 Yes!

+#### Help!?
+My theme isn't working!
+If your theme does not work as expected on any of the devices-**the issue is with the theme, NOT with the plugin!** Follow [typical WordPress debugging practices](http://codex.wordpress.org/Debugging_in_WordPress) to find and correct the issue in your theme (Or possibly another plugin).
+The only theme-requirement this plugin relies on is that you have [properly-written WordPress themes](http://codex.wordpress.org/Theme_Development#Theme_Development_Standards).
+If your theme activates in Appearance > Themes and you can preview the theme in your computer's browser-then it is 'properly-written' as far as Device Theme Switcher is concerned.

 #### How do Menus and Widgets work?!
 All Device Theme Switcher really does is change which theme is delivered to the visitor based on the deivce they're using-*but WordPress still thinks the active theme is 'active' the whole time*.
 This means you need to have your `register_nav_menu()` or `register_widget()` functions in all your themes!
 See below for details and examples.